sura1128/singapore_unemployment_stats/README.md

 - Downloaded all of that to csv files

 <b> Step 2: Data Modelling </b>
-- WIP: writing a python script to trawl through the data and transpose, flatten and modify the tables so that they can be visualized.
+- Wrote a python script to trawl through the data and reshape the tables so that they can be visualized better on Tableau.
+- Need to run this through all the CSV files.